As the first 3D main games in the Pokémon series, Pokémon X and Y are well on their way to becoming huge hype machines.

-The Clefable line and Granbull line are now pure/monotype Fairy Types, because how odd (and disappointing) would it sound if they didn't get changed to Fairy types despite Pokémon like Marill and Jigglypuff being part Fairy types (with Clefairy having "fairy" in its name, and Snubbull/Granbull being identified as the "Fairy Pokémon" species in the National Pokédex)?
+The Clefable line and Granbull line are now pure/monotype Fairy-types, because how odd (and disappointing) would it sound if they didn't get changed to Fairy-types despite Pokémon like Marill and Jigglypuff being part Fairy-types (with Clefairy having "fairy" in its name, and Snubbull/Granbull being identified as the "Fairy Pokémon" species in the National Pokédex)?

 Flareon can learn Flare Blitz now!
 Why is this such a good thing?
 Well, Flareon had the misfortune of having its "Attack" power as its highest stat, and most of the STAB moves it could learn were Special attacks (even after the Physical/Special split in Generation IV) or had under 80 Base Power (if it was a Physical attack).
-Sure, Flare Blitz hits with recoil, but this has been something that fans have been begging for since the Pokemon Diamond And Pearl era (Generation IV)!
+Sure, Flare Blitz hits with recoil, but this has been something that fans have been begging for since the Pokémon Diamond and Pearl era (Generation IV)!

 Finally, several old Pokémon are having their stats updated.